top of page

 RENTING

 Renting a property in Portugal is an exciting first step in getting to know the country and deciding where you want to build your new life.
-We understand that it can be nerve-wracking, but don't let that put you off; the Kuabit team has helped people buy and rent real estate in the Algarve, Cascais, Sintra, and Lisbon, and we have the experience, expertise, and contacts to help you each step of the way.
+We understand that it can be nerve-wracking, but don't let that put you off; as your Buyer's Agent, the Kuabit team has helped people buy and rent real estate in the Algarve, Cascais, Sintra, and Lisbon.

 Suppose you are looking to immigrate to Portugal; our partnered immigration lawyers can guide you through the entire process, select the correct visa type, and prepare & file the necessary paperwork with the immigration authorities.